Predictability of subluminal and superluminal wave equations: Born-Infeld scalar in two dimensions

 \subsection{Two dimensions}

 Let's now consider {\it Lorentz invariant} equations.
-By this we mean that we pick a Minkowski (i.e. flat, Lorentzian) metric $m_{\mu\nu}$ on $\mathbb{R}^{d+1}$, with constant components in the canonical coordinates $x^\mu$, and we demand that isometries of $m_{\mu\nu}$ map solutions of the equation to solutions of the equation.
+By this we mean that we pick a Minkowski metric $m_{\mu\nu}$ on $\mathbb{R}^{d+1}$, with constant components in the canonical coordinates $x^\mu$, and we demand that isometries of $m_{\mu\nu}$ map solutions of the equation to solutions of the equation.
 We will assume that our equation has the form (\ref{eqndims}) where now $g=g(m,u,du)$ and $F=F(m,u,du)$ depend on the choice of $m$.

 The two-dimensional case is special because if $m$ is a Minkowski metric then so is \be \hat{m} = -m \ee Using this fact we can relate subluminal and superluminal equations.
 Define \be \hat{g} (m,u,du) = -g(-m,u,du) \ee and \be \hat{F}(m,u,du) = -F(-m,u,du) \ee Now $u$ satisfies (\ref{eqndims}) if, and only if, it satisfies \be \hat{g}^{\mu\nu}(\hat{m}, u,du) \partial_\mu \partial_\nu u = \hat{F}(\hat{m}, u,du) \ee We view this equation as describing a scalar field in 2d Minkowski spacetime with metric $\hat{m}$.
 It is easy to see that if (\ref{eqndims}) is a subluminal equation then (\ref{hattedeq}) is superluminal, and vice-versa.